ott-jax/ott/docs/glossary.rst

     Wasserstein distance
         Distance between two probability functions parameterized by a :term:`ground cost` function that is equal to the optimal objective reached when solving the :term:`Kantorovich problem`.
-Such a distance is truly a distance (in the sense that it satisfies all 3 `metric axioms <https://en.wikipedia.org/wiki/Metric_space#Definition>`_),
+The Wasserstein distance is truly a distance (in the sense that it satisfies all 3 `metric axioms <https://en.wikipedia.org/wiki/Metric_space#Definition>`_),
-        as long as the  :term:`ground cost` is itself a distance to a power :math:`p\leq 1`, and the :math:`1/p` power of the objective is taken.
+        as long as the  :term:`ground cost` is itself a distance to a power :math:`p\leq 1`, and the :math:`1/p`-th power of the objective is taken.